netsells/NSUtils-Android/testutils/README.md

 * AndroidX Test
 * Koin Testing

+## Sample Application

+A sample app using these testing libraries can be found at https://github.com/netsells/todo

 ## `DataBindingIdlingResource`

 Included is a `DataBindingIdlingResource` which can be used for Robolectric simulated tests.
 Essentially it allows you to wait for data binding to complete before continuing a test: